 Alternate Job Titles: Entry Level Budget Analyst, Budget Analyst I

-This chart describes the expected percentage of people who perform the job of Budget Analyst I in the United States that make less than that annual salary.
-For example the median expected annual pay for a typical Budget Analyst I in the United States is $50,262 so 50% of the people who perform the job of Budget Analyst I in the United States are expected to make less than $50,262.
+This chart describes the expected percentage of people who perform the job of Budget Analyst I in the United States that make less than that hourly rate.
+For example the median expected hourly pay for a typical Budget Analyst I in the United States is $26 an hour, so 50% of the people who perform the job of Budget Analyst I in the United States are expected to make less than $26.

-This chart describes the expected percentage of people who perform the job of Budget Analyst I in Nashville, TN that make less than that salary.
-For example 50% of the people who perform the job of Budget Analyst I in Nashville are expected to make less than the median.
+This chart describes the expected percentage of people who perform the job of Budget Analyst I that make less than that hourly rate.
+For example 50% of the people who perform the job of Budget Analyst I are expected to make less than the median.